OhYash/KnowledgeDay/_posts/2020-10-26-extradition-bill.md

 Which is nice, and even the chinese citizens like it.
 To an extent that 100,000 chinese found [refuge in Hong Kong](https://www.scmp.com/news/hong-kong/community/article/2125451/explainer-how-hong-kong-has-decades-been-magnet-refugees) after the communist party took power.

 ## Extradition Bill of 2019
+***But why would this thing of 1841-1997 even come up now?***
+Glad you asked.
+That is because all this came up last year year with people protesting against the